Do you like medicine, the military, and helping patients? If yes, you can pursue a career as an Army Doctor.

 Army Doctors provide medical treatments and preventive services to Army personnel and their dependents worldwide.
 They use their specialist medical skills and knowledge to enable the armed forces to operate efficiently in training and operational environments.

-To become an army doctor, you need to be a medical practitioner and gain a minimum of 6-months of experience as a general practitioner.
+To become an army doctor, you need to be a medical practitioner and gain at least six months of experience as a general practitioner.
 Additionally, pass medical assessments, aptitude tests, and security clearances to join the Australian Defence Force.

-If you are young, studying medicine, and want to make a rewarding career, this blog is for you.
-Learn about the role of an Army doctor, what skills, education, and training he needs, how much he earns, where he works, and how to get started in this profession in Australia.
+If you want to make a rewarding career, this blog is for you.
+Learn about the role of an army or military doctor, what skills, education, and training they have, how much salary they earn, where they work, and how to get started in this profession in Australia.

 1. What Is An Army Doctor?